 is always the same for $n\ge \max\{i_1,i_2+1\dots,i_k+k-1\}$. \endproclaim \remark{Remark} The vacillating tableau (\BB) is called limiting vacillating tableau in~\cite{\BeriAA}. \endremark \demo{Proof of Theorem \TC} This is completely obvious in view of Theorem~\TB.
 Once the NE-chain in the lower part of the cell arrangement (the last $n$~rows) ``takes over" (meaning that it is longer than~$k$), the first component of the partitions read along the top-right boundary of the triangular part of the cell arrangement will be equal to the length of that chain, while all other components are smaller, and are determined --- again via Theorem~\TB\ --- by the crosses in the first $k$~rows, which in their turn correspond to the sequence $(i_1,i_2,\dots,i_k)$.\quad \quad \enddemo

 \subhead 4.
-Bijective proof of (\AD)\endsubhead The proof of (\AD) is identical with the one of~(\AA), with one notable difference.
+Bijective proof of (\AD)\endsubhead The proof of (\AD) follows the one of~(\AA).
+There is one notable difference, though.
 Since, now, along the staircase part of the cell arrangement we want to read a vacillating tableau from~$\la$ to~$\mu$ (with $\mu$ not necessarily equal to~$(n)$), we must modify the arrangement of crosses in the lower part of the cell arrangement.
-To be precise, Given a partition $\mu=(\mu_1,\mu_2,\dots,\mu_\ell)$ of size~$n$, we consider {\it exclusively} fillings of the cell arrangement as in the proof of~(\AA) which have the following two properties:
+To be precise, given a partition $\mu=(\mu_1,\mu_2,\dots,\mu_\ell)$ of size~$n$, we consider {\it exclusively} fillings of the cell arrangement as in the proof of~(\AA) which have the following two properties: